 - The coefficient estimates can swing wildly based on which other independent variables are in the model.
 The coefficients become very sensitive to small changes in the model.

-- Multicollinearity reduces the precision of the estimate coefficients, which weakens the statistical power of your regression model.
+- Multicollinearity reduces the precision of the estimated coefficients, which weakens the statistical power of your regression model.
 You might not be able to trust the p-values to identify independent variables that are statistically significant.

 Imagine you fit a regression model and the coefficient values, and even the signs, change dramatically depending on the specific variables that you include in the model.
 It’s a disconcerting feeling when slightly different models lead to very different conclusions.
 You don’t feel like you know the actual effect of each variable!